sleaper/react-native-autofill/README.md

-## Tips and Tricks
+## Bugs

-- Dont forget to have the same version of gradle like your android studio:
+- Dont forget to have the same version of gradle and android studio:

-line 16 in `android/build.gradle`